BITC2/gitian.sigs/README.md

 # gitian.sigs
-Gitian signatures for Bitcoin 2 builds.
+This repository contains gitian signatures for Bitcoin 2.
+It should be updated on each release.